-Bellingham is very fortunate to be the chosen home of many talented musicians and artists and that includes a variety of theatre, music and dance performers.
-Sylvia Center for the Arts, a evolving performance space has been up and running for about a year now in Bellingham’s Downtown Arts District.
-As the downtown and waterfront continue to develop and change, Sylvia Center is poised to become a major influence on the area as a center for culture and the arts.
+Bellingham is very fortunate to be the chosen home of many talented musicians and artists.
+That includes a variety of theater, music and dance performers.
+Sylvia Center for the Arts, an evolving performance space founded in 2016 in Bellingham’s Downtown Arts District, has recently completed its expansion to include the Lucas Hicks Theatre.
+As the downtown and waterfront continue to develop and change, Sylvia Center continues to be a major influence on the area as a center for culture and the arts.

-I recently spoke with Sylvia Center’s Chair of the Capital Cabinet, Shu-Ling Hergenhahn-Zhao.
-She and her husband and Sylvia Center Artistic Director Glenn Hergenhahn-Zhao work full-time to support Sylvia Center’sÂ mission toÂ serve Northwest Washingtonâ€™s performing arts community with more resources.
+I’ve worked and performed for several years with Sylvia Center’s Artistic Director Glenn Hergenhahn-Zhao and his talented wife, co-founder and Capital Cabinet Chair Shu-Ling Hergenhahn-Zhao.
+Both work full-time to support Sylvia Center’sÂ mission toÂ serve Northwest Washingtonâ€™s performing arts community with more resources.

 In Spring 2016, The iDioM announced that, after 14 years at its Cornwall Avenue location, it would relocate to a new space being rebuilt almost from scratch and with much broader reach.
 Sylvia Center’s goals transcend and include those of the iDiOM, to premier hundreds of original plays by accomplished artists who live in or have deep ties to the Bellingham area.

-Sylvia Center will serve the performing arts community with two theaters, a cafĂ©/restaurant/bar, classroom and rehearsal spaces, and non-profit office space, all with accessibility and affordability in mind.
-The best part is, the shared space will foster connection and collaboration between and among members of the dance, theater, and music communities, as well as other forms of performance including storytelling, literary events, speakers, festivals, circus acts, and anything else the community might need.
+Sylvia Center now serves the performing arts community with two theaters, classroom and rehearsal spaces, and eventually non-profit office space, all with accessibility and affordability in mind.
+The shared spaces intend to foster connection and collaboration between and among members of the dance, theater, and music communities, as well as other forms of performance including storytelling, literary events, speakers, festivals, circus acts, and anything else the community might dream up.

 The center is named for Sylvia Scholtz, a lifelong supporter of the arts and front-row-center patron of the iDiOM for almost every show of its early years while she was in her 80â€™s. â€śShe was a remarkably energetic personâ€¦.
 If you were going to pick someone as a symbol of personal support of the iDiOM, sheâ€™s a good choiceâ€¦.
 The iDiOM, and Glenn, and Krissa [Woiwod] meant a ton to her.
 She was incredibly proud of it for Bellingham and interested in its progress,â€ť remembers Sylviaâ€™s grandson, Mallard Ice Cream owner, Ben Scholtz. â€śâ€¦It was refreshing that Sylvia was very, very encouraging of experimentation and taking risks in theater and the arts,â€ť adds Glenn Hergenhahn-Zhao.

 â€śThe landlords, Sonja Max and her brother Oliver, put in over $400,000 into the building to improve the faĂ§ade, heating, plumbing, public restrooms, and a seismic upgrade that is near completion.
-About $1.4 million will be needed to complete phase one on the main floor,â€ť explains Glenn Hergenhahn-Zhao.
-Extensive seismic retrofitting is nearing completion on the first floor and the roof.
-Structural changes are complete to make room for the new 170-seat Mainstage Theatre that will accommodate a grand piano.
-Sylvia Center hopes to celebrate the grand opening of the Mainstage Theatre in March 2018.
-They are also getting help, advice, and in-kind support from theater veterans in the Seattle area.
+About $1.4 million was needed to complete phase one on the main floor,â€ť explains Glenn Hergenhahn-Zhao.
+Extensive seismic retrofitting has been completed.

 Sylvia Center’s Studio Theatre